 The Association of Performing Arts Professionals (APAP) is preparing to take the next steps around Small and Mid-Sized Presenters in the United States: Stories and Perspectives in our new report commissioned with support from the Wallace Foundation.
 This initial pilot study gives a first look at the realities of small and mid-sized presenters, and the shifts they are weathering.

-In the below Inside Arts interview the report's collaborators talk about the takeaways and next steps.
+In the below Inside Arts interview by Linda Nelson, the report's collaborators talk about the takeaways and next steps.

 Small and Mighty